MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 Holly Dickson is now at the point in her pilot project where she wants to test the DLP policy related to emails that contain sensitive information that you created in the previous lab exercise.

+**NOTE:** We have intermittently experienced issues in the past where DLP policies and policy tips do not work as expected in this lab exercise.
+This is due to throttling issues that sometimes occur between our VM lab environment and the Microsoft 365 trial tenant.
+This is not indicative of the normal experience within Microsoft 365 production environments.
+It is also not indicative of the normal training experience.
+We apologize if you experience this issue.

 ### Task 1 – Test the first DLP Policy rule

 In the previous exercise, you created a custom DLP policy that searches emails for sensitive information related to IP addresses in your Adatum tenant.
 This policy included two rules - one that checked for emails containing a single IP address, and another that checked for emails containing two or more IP addresses.